 While I know you will do your best to submit all of your work on time... sometimes life happens.
 If you are not able to submit work on time, please let me know this as soon as possible so that we can make a plan for you to submit a day or two late, or HIT THE PAUSE BUTTON if you think you will be more than a day or two late.

-If you can't get work completed on time, don't panic.
-I want you to be happy with what you submit, and sometimes life takes over and school needs to be put on pause while we cope.
-For my class, you can hit the pause button if you need to.
 Just email me and let me know.
 You don't have to share details, just "I need to hit the pause button this week" works, but I need it in writing.
 No penalties for late work.
 This lets me know you're still out there and trying your best vs. just giving up on our class completely.
 I hope no one gives up.